Ophthalmology

 Clinical Responsibilities

-Fellows play a significant role in the assessment, examination, and management of patients referred to the Neuro-Ophthalmology Service—one of the busiest such services in the world.
+Fellows play a significant role in the assessment, examination, and management of patients referred to the Neuro-Ophthalmology Service—one of the largest in the world.

 The fellows also have responsibility in the oversight of our “Consult” service, which provides evaluations for all types of Ophthalmic or Neuro-Visual problems of patients who are referred from Massachusetts General Hospital.